gordosteam/vlc-control-node/README.md

 vlc-control-node
 ================

-Control your VLC with Node.
-JS with a wrapper
+Module for Node.
+JS to control your VLC with a wrapper